tblanke/ScenarioGUI/README.md

 ## Requirements
-This code is tested with Python 3.10 and 3.11 and requires the following libraries (the versions mentioned are the ones with which the code is tested)
+This code is tested with Python 3.8 to 3.11 and requires the following libraries (the versions mentioned are the ones with which the code is tested)

-* PySide6>=6.4.1
+* PySide6>=6.5.3
 * matplotlib>=3.5.2
 * numpy>=1.23.1
 * pandas>=1.4.3